Michael K. Williams Net Worth: $5 Million (approx.)

 |Nationality:||United States of America|

-Michael K. Williams net worth is around $5 million dollars.
+Michael K. Williams net worth is around $5 million.
 Michael K. Williams was a famous American actor.
 He rose to fame in 2002 through his critically acclaimed role as Omar Little on the HBO drama series The Wire.

 Michael K. Williams was credited with being part of the late 90s and 2000s artistic force changing American television into an art form.